CKmilan/splunk-homelab/README.md

 ---

+### 3. Trying some searches
-### 3. Next I searched for errors with a host named serverless
+Next I searched for errors with a host named serverless
-### and excluded some AWS audit logs with the search command:
+and excluded some AWS audit logs with the search command:
 `index=botsv3 error host=serverless NOT sourcetype="aws:rds:audit"`

 ![Excluded AWS logs](screenshots/13-excluded-aws.png)

 ---

-### 4. Now I created tables using the search command:
+### 4. Creating tables using the search command:
 ```
 index=botsv3 sourcetype=WinEventLog:Security (EventCode=4624 OR EventCode=4625)
 | transaction host maxpause=30